samuelige/week-0-node-010-samuelige/Question.md

 Meet Anna, she likes to travel with as many clean pair of socks for her trips abroad.

+- likes to travel with n clean socks

 Anna's socks are divided into two drawers: clean and dirty socks.
 Anna has an unusual washing machine that can only wash a sock at a time and clean at most K socks described by `noOfWashes`.

+- drawers = {"clean": [], "dirty": []}

+- machines washes a 1 sock at a time
+- machine cleans at n (number of washes) socks

 Anna wants to pick socks for laundering in such a way that after washing she will have a maximal number of clean, same-coloured pair of socks.
 It is possible that some socks cannot be paired with any other sock, because Anna may have lost socks over the years.

+- (drawers.dirty - number of washes) + sum of drawers.clean,
+- anna need also same pair of socks

 ---

 Anna has exactly N clean and M dirty socks, which are described in the arrays `cleanPile` and `dirtyPile` respectively.
 The colours of the socks are represented as integers with _equal numbers_ representing identical colours.

+cleanPile = [];
+dirtyPile = [];

 For example, if Anna's washing machine can clean at most 2 socks.